ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 5- Experiences in the B2C world increase B2B purchases, almost 75% say that buying from a web page is more convenient than buying to sales representatives when they buy products or services for work.
 (Source: PIM Is A Cornerstone Of Your Digital Business Why Customer-Obsessed Firms Need Product Information Management January 18, 2017)

-## Amazon raised the bar, for B2B and B2C
+## Amazon raised the bar, for B2B and B2C (NOT SURE ABOUT THIS SECTION, MAYBE NEEDS TO GO)

 "Hello sir!
-Thank you for your quote request, we will give you an answer about your quote in a few days..."
-Yes, **in a few days**, they have to make a few calls inside and outside the company to give the number.
+Thank you for your quote request, we will give you an answer about your quote in a few weeks..."
+Yes, **in a few weeks**, they have to make a few calls inside and outside the company to give the number.

 This kind of service was ok a few years back, but todays users have a different standard, both consumers and B2B expect faster responses.
 To achieve this using organization is not enough, automation is required.